Popular Matchings in Complete Graphs: The graph

 \section{The graph $G$}

-Recall that $\phi$ is the input formula to 1-in-3 SAT.
+Recall that $B$ is the input formula to 1-in-3 SAT.
+We assume that $B$ has $\kappa$ variables $X_1,\ldots,X_{\kappa}$.
 The graph $G$ that we construct here consists of gadgets in 4 levels along with 2 special gadgets that we will call the $D$-gadget and $Z$-gadget.
-Gadgets in level~1 correspond to variables in the formula $\phi$ while gadgets in levels 0, 2, and 3 correspond to clauses in $\phi$.
+Gadgets in level~1 correspond to variables in the formula $B$ while gadgets in levels 0, 2, and 3 correspond to clauses in~$B$.
 Variants of the gadgets in levels~0-3 and the $D$-gadget were used in \cite{FKPZ18} while the $Z$-gadget is new.

+{\bf An overview.} We will first show that any popular matching $M$ in $G$ uses only {\em intra-gadget} edges.
+Every gadget will be in one of the following two states in $M$: {\em stable} state or {\em unstable} state.
+A gadget is in stable state if and only if there is no edge $e$ with both its endpoints in this gadget such that $e$ blocks $M$.
+Our aim is to show that for every clause $c$ in $B$, the gadget of exactly one of the three variables in $c$ is in unstable state in $M$---this will translate to a 1-in-3 satisfying truth assignment for~$B$.

+Preferences will be set such that unstable (similarly, stable) states of gadgets in one level force a certain number of gadgets in the adjacent level to be in unstable (resp., stable) state.
+The reduction in \cite{FKPZ18} is also based on the same idea and for each clause in $B$, it used three level~0 gadgets, three level~2 gadgets, and one level~3 gadget (recall that clause gadgets are in levels~0, 2, 3).
+In our setting of complete preference lists, we will need ``duplicates'' or counterparts of all these gadgets to show the above reduction.
+So for each clause, we will use six level~0 gadgets, six level~2 gadgets, and two level~3 gadgets.
+In order to use Theorem~\ref{thm:char-popular}, we will also need a new gadget to ``glue'' alternating paths across gadgets: this role will be performed by the $Z$-gadget which will be in stable state in $M$.

+We will show that every level~3 gadget has to be in unstable state in $M$.
+Our technical lemma (Lemma~\ref{lemma2}) proves that this forces either two of the first three level~2 gadgets or two of the last three level~2 gadgets of every clause to be unstable state in $M$.
+We then show this forces at least one gadget of the three variables in every clause in $B$ to be in unstable state in $M$.

+We also show that every level~0 gadget has to be in stable state in $M$.
+This will induce at most one gadget of the three variables in every clause in $B$ to be in unstable state in $M$.
+Thus {\em exactly one} gadget of the three variables in every clause in $B$ will be in unstable state in $M$.

-We will now describe these gadgets: along with a figure, we provide the preference lists of vertices in this gadget.
+{\bf Our gadgets.} We will now describe all the gadgets that we use here: along with a figure, we provide the preference lists of vertices in this gadget.
 The tail of each list consists of all vertices not listed yet, in an arbitrary order.
 Even though the preference lists are complete, the structure of the gadgets and the preference lists will ensure that inter-gadget edges will not belong to any popular matching, as we will show in Section~\ref{sec:pop-edges}.